apmiller108/beatbrain/PROJECT.txt

 - [ ] Filter by Year range
 - [ ] Filter by date added range
 - [ ] Filter by last played date
+- [ ] Filter by times played
+- [ ] Filter by rating
 - [ ] Persist the selected filters on the playlist record.
 Show this data to the user on demand.
-This could potentially
+Use these filters to initialize the add track search filters.
 ## TODOs for Feature: Playlist (Phase 4: harmonic mixing engine)
 - [ ] Remove limit from DB query
 - [ ] Add harmonic mixing select with options none, strict and creative (discuss this)